HCLIMcom/RCM-transform/README.md

-# RCM-transform
-This repository is a supllement to the article " "CRS not found": On solving coordinate problems in climate model output and other geospatial datasets", by Clément Cherblanc, Jeppe Peder Grejs Petersen, Fredrick Bunt, José Abraham Torres-Alavez, and
-Ruth Mottram with doi: XXXXX.
-Please cite if this was found usefull for your research.
+This repository is a supplement to the article "CRS not found: On solving coordinate problems in climate model output and other geospatial datasets" by Clément Cherblanc, Jeppe Peder Grejs Petersen, Fredrick Bunt, José Abraham Torres-Alavez, and Ruth Mottram (DOI: XXXXX).
+Please cite this repository if it was helpful for your research.

-This repository contains three notebooks, that shows examples of using the methods dsecribed in the arcticle.
+This repository contains three notebooks that provide examples of using the methods described in the article.

-Data is also proviede, which can be downloaded through the link in downloadlink.txt.
-We encourage the user to try the cdo methods on the files provided.
-The target_ds.nc in the article is hclim.nc and the source_ds.nc is RACMO.nc
+Data is also provided, which can be downloaded through a link in the article.
+We encourage users to try the CDO methods on the files provided.
+The target_ds.nc in the article corresponds to hclim.nc, and the source_ds.nc corresponds to RACMO.nc.